What Are Your Legal Responsibilities?

 We’re Here to Help and Guide You

-The divorce lawyers of In Law We Trust, P.A. will help you navigate these and other complexities as you move through the divorce process.
+The divorce lawyers of In Law We Trust Divorce and Family Lawyers will help you navigate these and other complexities as you move through the divorce process.
 We will advise you about how to document the bills you are covering, preserve your credit, and avoid financial actions that may be construed negatively by the courts.
 We can also discuss how to open new, individual bank accounts and lines of credit to protect your finances after filing for divorce, and how to do that in a manner that is acceptable and transparent to the courts.